chriscareycode/nagiostv-4-nodejs/README.md

 - Fix support for Nagios elements with a period in the name
 - Upgrade Ember-CLI and get rid of bower

+- Everything is blank on first start.
+Set a sensible default

 Credits
 ------------
 NagiosTV by Chris Carey http://chriscarey.com